kxinsane/-Efficient-Coding-Techniques-VBA/README.md

 #### -Build-Range
 Builds Range for a single Cell Reference X Columns by Y Rows, Range Object can be set or selected

+#### -Check-Size-Of-Each-Worksheet
+Get the Data Size of Each Worksheet in ActiveWorkbook

 #### -Color-Decimal-To-Color-Hexdecimal
 Converts Decimal Color Code (0 to 16777215) to Hexadecimal HTML color code (#000000 to #FFFFFF)